m-jabrane/Covid-19/README.md

-# Flutter App -- Covid-19
+# Flutter App - Covid-19

 Covid-19 is a mobile app to track the latest Coronavirus updates in Morocco.

 ## 📱 Android APK

-Click [here] (https://github.com/m-jabrane/Covid-19/raw/master/apk/Covid-19.apk) to download the application for Android.
+Click [here](https://github.com/m-jabrane/Covid-19/raw/master/apk/Covid-19.apk) to download the application for Android.

 ## Author(s)